flimflam-austin/hugo-cms-test/site/content/quick_quotes/20200617-sen-tim-scott-rayshard-brooks/index.md

 LEARN MORE:

-One of the few African-American police chiefs in the nation speaks on leadership during this time of crisis: [CLICK HERE](https://smarthernews.com/chief-williams/) the nation speaks on leadership during this time of crisis: [CLICK HERE](https://smarthernews.com/chief-williams/)
+One of the few African-American police chiefs in the nation speaks on leadership during this time of crisis: [CLICK HERE](https://smarthernews.com/chief-williams/)